 - You need them for your own security.
 E.g. one of the doctoral students who is co-author decides to use the publication as a core publication for a publication-based dissertation of her or his own and denies that she/he transferrred the main autorship to you.
 Then you need to prove that this person is in the wrong and not you.
 Things like this do happen not only theoretically, so it is better to be on the safe side.

 - Please send a pdf to dekanat-at-ma.tum.de.

 You will find this letter either on the publisher’s website or you will have received a declaration by email together with the information that your publication was accepted.
 It is sufficient to include in your dissertation the part of this email that confirms that you are allowed to use the publication for further qualifications.
 As this happens all the time, publishers include this sentence somewhere.

 You don’t need to observe the rule of the „Regulations“ that your introduction is supposed to be exactely 20 pages.
-Instead, you are fee to make your introduction as long as you wish.
-As a result, you can use all the space you need to cite or summarize your „further publications“.

 - Electronic application: Please activate the button „cumulative dissertation“ when it appears and upload your supervisor’s approval letter.

 - Paper application: Please add the original of your supervisor’s approval letter to all other documents you hand in at examination office (Promotionsamt).

 Permission of the publisher: enclose in your dissertation.